 Mentor Requirements and Responsibilities:

-· Must complete online mentor training module and must be able to attend mentor orientation the Sunday before fall semester classes begin.
+· Must complete online mentor training module and must be able to attend mentor orientation the weekend before fall semester classes begin.

 · Assist with critical first year transition of students through consistent communication using various methods

 · Serve as liaisons between first-year and/or transfer students and the Center for Student Success & Academic Counseling